 The Journalist Is the Story

 So what exactly does the article in question cover, and how does it fit into the anti-cult mechanism?
 The reporter describes his experience attending a free public course on astral projection which was held by an alternative non-profit organization, Mystic Seekers Toronto.
-He attends the class held in a public library one hour a week over eight weeks, purchases a book by author Mark Pritchard (who writes with the pen name Belzebuub) for a suggested donation of $5, on which the course was based, tries out some exercises for astral projection, and ultimately fails to astral project.
+He attends the class held in a public library one hour a week over eight weeks, purchases a book by Mark (who writes with the pen name Belzebuub) for a suggested donation of $5, on which the course was based, tries out some exercises for astral projection, and ultimately fails to astral project.
 Not the most exceptional of stories… but with gross exaggeration and a penchant for bias rather than objectivity, the reporter manages to transform the otherwise common event of attending a class in a public library with up to 100 other people a week into an “entertaining”, albeit false, narrative of infiltrating a “cult.”

 The way he does this is by discarding the dry facts of what actually happened at the course and instead reporting on his own emotions, inner dialogue, and imaginings as the main content of the story…the reporter literally is the story in this case.
 He works to portray himself as a relatable, carefree guy willing to try out something a little bit different so that his audience can experience the adventure vicariously, reading all about it from the safety of their smartphones.